davepinch/pinchy.cc/content/topics/places/counties/washington/okanogan-county/en.wikipedia.org.md

 ---
-title: "Okanogan County, Washington (en.wikipedia.org)"
+title: "Okanogan County, Washington (Wikipedia)"
 borders:
-  - British Columbia (en.wikipedia.org)
+  - British Columbia (Wikipedia)
-  - Chelan County, Washington (en.wikipedia.org)
+  - Chelan County, Washington (Wikipedia)
-  - Douglas County, Washington (en.wikipedia.org)
+  - Douglas County, Washington (Wikipedia)
-  - Ferry County, Washington (en.wikipedia.org)
+  - Ferry County, Washington (Wikipedia)
-  - Grant County, Washington (en.wikipedia.org)
+  - Grant County, Washington (Wikipedia)
-  - Lincoln County, Washington (en.wikipedia.org)
+  - Lincoln County, Washington (Wikipedia)
-  - Skagit County, Washington (en.wikipedia.org)
+  - Skagit County, Washington (Wikipedia)
-  - Whatcom County, Washington (en.wikipedia.org)
+  - Whatcom County, Washington (Wikipedia)
 excerpt: >-
   **Okanogan County** (/ˌoʊkəˈnɑːɡən/) is a county located in the U.S. state of [Washington](/en.wikipedia.org/wiki/Washington_(state)/) along the Canada–U.S. border.
 As of the 2020 census, the population was 42,104.
 The county seat is Okanogan, while the largest city is Omak.
 Its area is the largest in the state.
 retrieved: 2023-04-18